Sammyspeed75/Stage-2-Parkinsons/README.md

 <h1 align="center"> 👩‍🔬👩‍💻Workflow </h1>

 We will use Google Colab Notebooks which is a popular data science tool to do our Model building.
-In this Python machine learning project, using the Python libraries scikit-learn, numpy, pandas, and xgboost, we will build a model using an XGBClassifier.
-We’ll load the data, get the features and labels, scale the features, then split the dataset, build an XGBClassifier, and then calculate the accuracy of our model.
+In this Python machine learning project, using the Python libraries scikit-learn, numpy, pandas, and xgboost, we will build a classification model using an XGBClassifier.
+The steps followed include:

+1. Load the dataset.
+2. Get the features and labels.
+3. Scale the features.
+4. Split the dataset build an XGBClassifierand
+5. Calculate the accuracy of the model.

 * Below are the libraries required to be imported.